barklund/mortenbarklund.com/content/blog/today-learned-how-mouse-events-bubble-in-react/index.md

 ### The issue at the core

-The issue here is, that bubbling and _mouse entering element_ conceptually are two sides of the same coin.
+The issue here is, that bubbling and _mouse entering child element_ conceptually are two sides of the same coin.
 The `mouseenter` events means that the mouse cursor moved inside this or a child.
 And bubbling means that you will also receive an event when any child receives the event.

 No other event works like that.
 When you click an element, only the element that you click will dispatch an event.
 Because of bubbling, this event will also bubble up to all parent elements.
-That's why you can add a click listener to a button element, even if it has an `<em>` element inside, and you will still only receive the event once. `mouseenter` (and `leave`) is different.
-The concept does both things.
+That's why you can add a click listener to a button element, even if it has an `<em>` element inside, and you will still only receive the event once. `mouseenter` and `mouseleave` are different.
+Those conceptually do both things.
 If click events worked in the same way, it would cause a lot of trouble too.

 ---